 - a.
 Are at least 18 years old - b.
 If providing transportation, have a valid North Carolina driver's license or other valid driver's license, a safe driving record and an acceptable level of automobile liability insurance - c.
-Criminal background check presents no health and safety risk to beneficiary
+Criminal background check present no health and safety risk to beneficiary - d.

-- d.
 Not listed in the North Carolina Health Care Abuse Registry - e.
 Qualified in CPR and First Aid - f.
-Qualified in alternatives to restrictive interventions - g.
-Qualified in the customized needs of the beneficiary as described in the ISP. - h.
+Qualified in the customized needs of the beneficiary as described in the ISP. - g.
 High school diploma or high school equivalency (GED)